RussellJurek/SoFiA/README.md

 SoFiA comes with its own built-in help browser that can be launched from the help menu in the user interface.
-Alternatively, you can use your web browser to open the index.html file located in the SoFiA_0.1/doc/ sub-folder.
-Please note that the user manual is still under construction, and only basic help is available at this stage.
+Alternatively, you can use your web browser to open the index.html file located in the gui/doc/ sub-folder.
+Please note that the user manual is still work in progress, and only basic help is available at this stage.

 Version history